-Traditional Czech Easter stuffing was originally made with six types of meat: pork, mutton, rabbit, lamb, goat, or veal.
+Traditional Czech Easter stuffing was originally made with six types of meat: pork, mutton, rabbit, lamb, goat, and veal.
 When the meat from the veal head is used, the stuffing was called "little head."
 Sometimes even offal was added.
 If you happen to have a vegetarian guest attending your Easter meal, or you would just like to forgo the meat for other reasons, you can substitute the meat for more vegetables, like mushrooms.

 An important part of the holiday, there are as many variations as there are cooks.
 The one thing they all have in common, though, is the use of spring herbs.